-EMERGENCIES: Where a hazard is believed to present an immediate danger, contact the Department of University Safety at extension 4444 IMMEDIATELY.
+EMERGENCIES: Where a hazard is believed to present an immediate danger, contact Campus Safety Services at extension 4444 IMMEDIATELY.

 All workplace injuries, illnesses, and incidents must be reported immediately to the workplace supervisor.
 This includes those affecting students, visitors, and contractors at Carleton University.
 Reports are to be submitted through the CU WorkSafe.